Ethernalis Systems Reference

 The Attack Roll

 A creature with a melee of 60 hits roughly three times out of five.
 One with a melee of 20 hits roughly once in five.
 The stat is the direct probability expressed as a percentage.
-A high-dodge target reduces the effective hit chance further — the attacker's roll must clear both the miss threshold and the defender's dodge.
+A high-dodge target reduces the effective hit chance further: the attacker must clear both the miss threshold and the defender's dodge.

 Damage

-A successful hit deals physical damage equal to the attacker's strength, minus the defender's defense, plus a six-sided die roll.
-If either side carries elemental damage bonuses, those are added on top of the physical result — and the defender's elemental resistances reduce them independently of physical defense.
+A successful hit deals physical damage equal to the attacker's strength, minus the defender's defense, plus a die roll.
+If either side carries elemental damage bonuses, those are added on top of the physical result, and the defender's elemental resistances reduce them independently of physical defense.

 This means a heavily armoured defender may shrug off a physical strike while remaining fully exposed to a fire-dealing weapon.
 Elemental damage and physical damage are resolved in the same hit, not as separate events, but the mitigation that applies to each is entirely different.
 Build your defenses accordingly.